-The Start Menu is one of the most important UI element in Windows 10.
+The Start Menu is one of the most important UI elements in Windows 10.
 In the recent past, Microsoft has added new features and redesigned the Start Menu several times.
 It is very common for professionals to use multiple monitors on Windows.
 In this article, we explain how you can move the Start Menu to the second monitor.

 Move Start Menu to the second monitor